 Information and requests pertaining to veterans affairs can be secured from the Financial Aid Office in Student Services.
-The veteran student must maintain satisfactory academic progress, attendance, and conduct for continued eligibility payments.
+The veteran student must maintain satisfactory academic progress. attendance, and conduct for continued eligibility payments.
 Veteran students may take distance learning classes which include Internet classes, Information Highway classes, and telecourses as they are offered.
 Veteran students taking these courses must have contact with the appropriate instructor on a weekly basis and make satisfactory academic progress in order not to be dropped from the course.
-Refer to Veterans Affairs section of the Student Handbook.